-Revit Architecture: Dimensions, Doors, and Windows
+Autodesk Revit Building: Dimensions, Doors, and Windows

-Revit Architecture introduces access to object parameters in several ways.
+Autodesk Revit Building introduces access to object parameters in several ways.
 You have seen the Properties dialog box, which every object supports.
 It displays all the editable properties of an object.
-But Revit Architecture could be a purely textual system if that were the only parameter access it provided.
+But Revit Building would be a purely textual system if that were the only parameter access it provided.
 There is a rich graphical interface for creating and modifying the form of components.
 These are parametric operations, as you can confirm by checking the Properties dialog box before and after you change a wall's length.

-But Revit Architecture uses another mechanism to expose parameters-dimensions.
-A dimension in Revit Architecture is an active parameter that you can use to control model properties.
+But Revit Building uses another mechanism to expose parameters-dimensions.
+A dimension in Revit Building is an active parameter used to control model properties.
 In fact, almost any linear property can be exposed and manipulated textually or graphically by means of dimensions.
 Dimensions also serve to introduce the model parameters that do not strictly belong to a single object.
 The distance between two walls can be dimensioned and then controlled as a parameter.
 This distance does not belong as a property to either wall and therefore does not show up in its property sheet.
-But the dimension does exist as a constraint in the permanent model, and Revit Architecture attempts to satisfy it.
+But the dimension does exist as a constraint in the permanent model, and Revit Building attempts to satisfy it.

-Dimensions Temporary versus permanent Linear, angular, radial Length syntax Moving the witness lines Multireference dimensions Dimension handles Dimensions and wall centers, faces, cores Dimension properties Locking dimensions Doors Changing orientation and swing Changing type Other properties Windows Placing Changing type Other properties Changing walls containing doors and windows Instance parameters versus type parameters Families and types Loading families Editing type parameters Through the families list in project browser Through Edit/New...
-Creating new types Duplicating types Through the edit feature of the options bar Type naming conventions
+Dimensions Temporary versus permanent Linear, angular, radial Length syntax Moving the "witness lines" Multireference dimensions Dimension handles Dimensions and wall centers, faces, cores Dimension properties Doors Changing orientation and swing Changing type Other properties Windows Placing Changing type Other properties Changing walls containing doors and windows Instance parameters versus type parameters Families and types Loading families Editing type parameters Through the families list in Project Browser Through the New commandon the Edit menu Creating new types Duplicating types Through the Edit feature of Options Bar Type naming conventions

-- Dimensions mean much more in Revit Architecture than they do in a CAD tool.
+- Dimensions mean much more in Autodesk Revit Building than they do in a CAD tool.
 In a CAD tool, they are purely informational.
 They give information about the model to a user.
-In Revit Architecture, dimensions are both informational and a means by which to manipulate the model.
+In Revit Building, dimensions are both informational and a means by which to manipulate the model.
 They give information to the model from the user.
 You make much more use of them than you do in CAD. - All length and distance parameters can be exposed through dimensions.
-Some are also exposed through other means (such as a Properties dialog box), but you can always get to them by dimensioning them and manipulating the dimension. - Everything has parameters that are editable the same ways: views, chairs, walls, levels.
+Some are also exposed through other means (like a Properties dialog box), but you can always get to them by dimensioning them and manipulating the dimension. - Everything has parameters that are editable the same ways: views, chairs, walls, levels.
 You name it.

-- List all the properties you think a wall ought to have.
+- List all the properties a wall ought to have.
 Now place a wall and open its Properties dialog box.
-Does your list match that of Revit Architecture?
-Explain any differences. - Load a few families and place instances into your design.
+Does your list match that of Revit Building?
+Explain any differences. - Training manual exercise: Designing with Components - Load a few families and place instances into your design.
 Pick several and make new duplicate types from them with new names.
 Adjust their properties until they are unrecognizable.
-Manipulate both type and instance parameters until you understand the difference between them. - Workbook Unit 4.
+Manipulate both type and instance parameters until you understand the difference between them. - Workbook Unit 4